A4BP/A4BP/XML-Parser.package/XMLParserLimits.class/README.md

-This class places security limits on input.
-Setting a limit to nil disables it, and removeAll disables all.
+This class places security limits on parser input.
+You can set these using the configuration messages in SAXHandler or remove them using removeLimits.